grab/engineering-blog/_posts/2019-08-01-data-first-sla-always.md

 </div>
 <p>&nbsp;</p>

-## Materializing tables through compaction
+## Materialising Tables Through Compaction

 Having CDC data in our data lake does not conclude our responsibilities.
 Batched compaction allows us to apply all captured CDC, to be available as Presto tables for downstream consumption.
 The job is set to trigger hourly and process all changes to the database within the past hour.
 For example, changes to a record are visible in real-time, but the latest state of the record will not be reflected until the next time a batch job runs.
 We addressed several issues with streaming during this phase.

-### Deduplication of data
+### Deduplication of Data

 Trailblazer was not built to deliver exactly once guarantees.
 We ensure that the issues regarding duplicated CDCs are addressed during compaction.

-### Availability of all data until certain hour
+### Availability of All Data Until a Certain Hour

 We want to make sure that downstream pipelines use output data of the hourly batch job only when the pipeline has all records for that hour.
 In case there is an event that is processed late by streaming, the current pipeline will wait until the data is completed.
 In this case, we are consciously choosing consistency over availability for our downstream users.
 For example, missing a few insert booking records in peak hours due to consumer processing delay can generate the wrong downstream results leading to miscalculation in revenue.
 We want to start  downstream processes only when the data for the hour or day is complete.

-### Need for latest state of each event
+### Need for the Latest State of Each Event

 Our compaction job performs upserts on the data to ensure that our downstream users can consume records in their latest state.

-## Future applications
+## Future Applications

 Trailblazer is a milestone for the Data Engineering team as it represents our commitment to achieve large scale data streams to reduce latencies for our end users.
-Moving ahead, our team will be exploring how we can further optimize streaming jobs by analysing data trends over time and to build applications such as snapshot tables on top of the CDCs being streamed in our data lake.
+Moving ahead, our team will be exploring how we can further optimise streaming jobs by analysing data trends over time and to build applications such as snapshot tables on top of the CDCs being streamed in our data lake.